McJtyMods/Hazardous/docs/datapack.md

 # Hazardous Datapack Guide

 This document explains how to add and configure hazards via datapacks.
 It focuses on the JSON formats for:
-- **Hazard types**: a hazard type represents a hazard or a type of radiation.
-For example, 'nucleair' could be a hazard type.
-Or 'solar burn' could be another.
+- **Hazard types**: define what a hazard is and how it behaves (intensity, falloff, blocking, exposure, and effects).
-- **Hazard sources**: a source represents something that is the source of a hazard.
-For example, a biome, an entity, an item.
+- **Hazard sources**: tell the game where a hazard exists (dimension, biome, block/tag, entity type, etc.) and which hazard type to use.
-- **Effect entries**: effect entries contain triggers and actions to decide what should happen to the player if a value for a certain hazard type reaches some value
+- **Effect entries**: define what happens once the current exposure value crosses a threshold or range.

 These are regular data-pack registries exposed by the mod and loaded from your datapack.